Yespo-CDP/yespo-shopify/README.md

 - `totalCount` – total number of orders from Shopify.
 - `syncedCount` – orders successfully sent to Yespo.
 - `failedCount` – orders rejected by Yespo.
-- `skippedCount` – orders who are already synced and skipped during sync, this is not displayed in the UI but is saved in the last sync log.
+- `skippedCount` – orders that are already synced and skipped during sync, this is not displayed in the UI but is saved in the last sync log.

 Final synchronization status:
 - `COMPLETE` → all orders processed successfully.
-- `ERROR` → if a network failure or any unknown error occurs during the synchronization process.
+- `ERROR` → shown when a network failure or any unknown error occurs during the synchronization.

 ---